orbitmines/archive/projects/Project - (Hypergraphic) Version Control System through Rays (2024).md

 - [ ] How to separate one's personal work, how to combine them, merge them, view them from the outside. ; [[Project - (Hypergraphic) Version Control System through Rays (2024)]]

+- [ ] Consistency as some verifications built in some temporal histories as tests or something: Dismissing as chaned..

 The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial